-You may think of Greenland as a vast empty island covered in ice and snow and indented with pretty fjords.
+You may think of Greenland as a vast, empty island covered in ice and snow, carved by dramatic fjords and towering glaciers.
+And in many ways, that picture is true.
+But people do actually live there.

 Where is Greenland?